nest/nest-simulator/doc/download.rst

 .. admonition:: Try NEST 3.0

- NEST 3.0 is not yet officially released but if you want to check out the new features, you can clone the source code from the `the nest-3 branch on GitHub <https://github.com/nest/nest-simulator/tree/nest-3>`_.
+ NEST 3.0 is not yet officially released but if you want to check out the new features, you can clone the source code from `the nest-3 branch on GitHub <https://github.com/nest/nest-simulator/tree/nest-3>`_.
  Then follow the instructions to compile from source in :doc:`installation/linux_install` or :doc:`installation/mac_install`.

 .. pull-quote::